Surajit Chandra Sinha: Education

 After his education in a high school in Mymensingh and at Ballygunge Government High School, Calcutta, he started his college education in physics at Presidency College, Calcutta, but then changed to geology and then finally to anthropology.
 Nirmal Kumar Bose, the eminent anthropologist, became his mentor soon after they met in the viva examination for the master's degree, where Bose was one of the examiners.
 Later, Sinha completed his Ph.D. in anthropology from Northwestern University in Illinois, United States on a Fulbright Scholarship.
-He was trained in social anthropological fieldwork at Calcutta University by Tarak Chandra Das and it was Das who first introduced Sinha to take up the Bhumij community of the then Bihar state for his doctoral work.
+He was trained in social anthropological fieldwork at Calcutta University by Tarak Chandra Das, another name among the foremost of the Indian anthropologists, and it was Das who first introduced Sinha to take up the Bhumij community of the then Bihar state for his doctoral work.

 Career

 He held a number of academic and administrative posts such as deputy director and director of the Anthropological Survey of India in Calcutta.
 At this time he was considered to be an advisor of the then Indian prime minister, Indira Gandhi.
 He was the professor of anthropology at the Indian Institute of Management, Calcutta.
 He became the upacharya of Visva Bharati, Santiniketan.
 After retirement he became the second director of the Indian Council of Social science Research sponsored Centre for Studies in Social Sciences, Calcutta.

 Sinha distinguished himself in the field of social and cultural anthropology.
 Upon returning to India from the United States, he continued to conduct field research.
 His main area of interest were Indian tribes, especially the Bhumij tribe in central India.
 While in USA, Sinha did a unique field study in an American village on religion.
 His research report entitled "Religion in an Affluent Society" was published in Current Anthropology.
-Surajit Sinha's original contribution in Indian anthropology could be found in his articles on 'Tribe-Caste and Tribe-Peasant Continua in Central India'(1965), 'State formation and Rajput myth in Tribal Central India'(1962) and 'Bhumij-Kshatriya social movement in south Manbhum(1959) in which he viewed tribes and castes not as separate and isolated social and cultural categories but as parts of the greater Indian civilization in an evolutionary scheme under which formation of the early states in India took place.
+Surajit Sinha's original contribution in Indian anthropology could be found in his articles on 'Tribe-Caste and Tribe-Peasant Continua in Central India' (1965), 'State formation and Rajput myth in Tribal Central India' (1962) and 'Bhumij-Kshatriya social movement in south Manbhum (1959) in which he viewed tribes and castes not as separate and isolated social and cultural categories but as parts of the greater Indian civilization in an evolutionary scheme under which formation of the early states in India took place.
 Sinha was basically a pioneering historical anthropologist of India who combined field and archival data in a very early period of Indian anthropology.